 Developing ICT skills and networks of support.

-We have been campaigning over the last year to make sure the government takes action to stop abuse happening and enable people to return home from institutions like Winterbourne View.
-The government’s final report is an important first step.
-Thank you to the thousands of you who contacted your MP and the Minister, calling for action.
+We have been campaigning over the last two and a half years to make sure the government takes action to stop abuse happening and enable people to return home from institutions like Winterbourne View.

 The report commits the government to a programme of change, which will be led by a national team.
 The programme aims to reduce the number of people with a learning disability who are being sent away to assessment and treatment units like Winterbourne View.

 Out of sight is a campaign report by Mencap and the Challenging Behaviour Foundation and tells the stories of James, Chrissy, Joe, Emmanuel and Victoria.
 In the report, their families talk about the terrible neglect and abuse their loved ones have experienced in institutions like Winterbourne View, often far away from home.

 Simone was one of many residents that suffered abuse at Winterbourne View up until it was exposed by Panorama.
 This is her story...

 Simon was one of many residents that suffered abuse at Winterbourne View up until it was exposed by Panorama.
 This is his story...

 Watch James’ story to find out why we need your help to persuade the government to make changes to the way they provide services for people with a learning disability and behaviour that challenges.

 Rhys is a young man with severe learning disabilities, autism and behaviour that challenges.
 After living in a residential placement out of area, he is now back living in his local community, in his own place with the right support.
 His mum, Jackie, describes what life is now like for him.